 - Endoscopic brow and forehead elevation

-- Lacrimal procedures, including canalicular reconstruction, conjunctival-DCR with Jones' tube placement
+- Lacrimal procedures, including canalicular reconstruction and conjunctival DCR with Jones tube placement

 - External and endoscopic lacrimal surgery

-- Management of orbital disease including orbital tumor resection, orbital decompression surgery and the management of complex orbitofacial trauma
+- Management of orbital disease, including orbital tumor resection, orbital decompression surgery and management of complex orbitofacial trauma

-Although clinical and surgical volume may vary somewhat from year to year, fellows in recent years have participated in over 400 surgical procedures during each year of the program.
+Although clinical and surgical volume may vary somewhat from year to year, fellows in recent years have participated in more than 400 surgical procedures during each year of the program.

-Didactic training is an integral part of our Oculoplastic and Orbital Surgery Fellowship program.
-You are involved in resident teaching and the preparation of academic conferences and Grand Rounds.
+Didactic training is an integral part of our Oculoplastic and Orbital Surgery Fellowship.
+You are involved in resident teaching as well as the preparation of academic conferences and Grand Rounds.
 Oculoplastic and Orbital Conferences are held periodically, and your participation in these conferences is strongly encouraged.